anonaddy/addy.io/source/terms.md

 #### **Contact**

-Questions, comments and requests regarding these terms of service are welcomed and should be directed to [contact@anonaddy.com](mailto:contact@anonaddy.com)
+Questions, comments and requests regarding these terms of service are welcomed and should be directed to [contact@anonaddy.com](mailto:contact@anonaddy.com) ([GPG Key](/anonaddy-contact-public-key.asc))